bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project1-vis.md

 ### What to turn in

 * Check in your code to the github repository
+* Also check in the pdf of the report  <---- added
 * Message me the pdf of the report